It’s everyone’s favorite time of the year - tax season.

 If you were involved in an accident or suffered an injury that resulted in a settlement, you might be wondering if your injury settlement is taxable in Massachusetts.

-Accident and injury settlements can include payment for a variety of damages, such as lost earning capacity, emotional distress, medical bills, attorney fees and more.
-In general, the IRS will not ‘get involved’ with your settlement allocation for these types of damages as long as it’s consistent with a typical settled claim.
+Accident and injury settlements can include payments of money for a variety of damages, such as lost earning capacity, emotional distress, medical bills, attorney fees, and more.
+In general, the IRS will not ‘get involved’ with your settlement allocation for these types of damages as long as it’s consistent with a typical settled personal injury claim.

 “If you receive a settlement for personal physical injuries or physical sickness and did not take an itemized deduction for medical expenses related to the injury or sickness in prior years, the full amount is non-taxable.
 Do not include the settlement proceeds in your income,” the IRS reports.